"Everlasting love": GH JHS sweethearts marry after 18 years of dating

-Ghanaian JHS Sweethearts Marry After 18 Years Of Dating: "This Is A Match Made In Heaven"
+Ghanaian Sweethearts Marry After 18 Years Of Dating: "This Is A Match Made In Heaven"

 - A beautiful Ghanaian lady who recently got married to her childhood sweetheart has disclosed how long they dated

-- In a trending TikTok video, the beautiful bride named Mimi said she dated her husband for 18 years before they decided to legitimise their union
+- In a trending TikTok video, the bride named Mimi said they dated for 18 years before they decided to legitimise their union

-- Many online peeps who chanced on the video praised Mimi for her patience while congratulating her
+- Many online peeps who watched the trending praised the beautiful lady for her patience while also congratulating her

 A Ghanaian lady has finally walked down the aisle after dating her husband for close to two decades.